LL.M./J.D. Graduation Requirements & Bar Exam Advice

 • Finish LL.M. requirements

-• When registration for next semester begins, meet with Brian Sites to plan courses and bar exam
+• When registration for next semester begins, meet with Jack Townsend to plan courses and bar exam

 • Complete Topics in Legal Analysis: Foundations